Philippines Power Generation EPC Market - Growth, Trends, and Forecast (2020 - 2025)

 Report scope can be customized per your requirements.
 Click here.

 Conventional Thermal Power Expected to Dominate the Market

-Conventional thermal power is the power that is generated through fossil-fuel sources such as coal, natural gas, and oil.
-In 2018, approximately more than 75% of the electricity generated in the Philippines was from conventional thermal power.
+Conventional thermal power is the power that is generated through fossil-fuel sources, such as coal, natural gas, and oil.
+In 2018, approximately more than 75% of the electricity generated in the Philippines had been from conventional thermal power.

 Out of the various sources of generating conventional thermal power, the majority of energy came from coal in 2018.
 Coal contributed approximately 68% to the conventional thermal power electricity generation, producing 51932 gigawatt-hours (GWh) of electricity in 2018.